techgirldiaries/techgirldiaries/README.md

-- 👋 Hi, I’m @techgirldiaries, aka Oluwakemi Toluwalase Obadeyi (Tolu).
+- 👋 Hi, I’m @techgirldiaries, aka Oluwakemi Toluwalase Obadeyi (Kemi).
 - 👩‍💻 I’m a UK-based Computer Science student.
 - ✨ Proficient in Python, SQL and have basic experience in JavaScript, C#, Java, AI and ML.
 - 👓 In my spare time, I teach coursemates on coursework-related topics.
-- 🚺 I am a GirlCode 2024 Ambassador, CodeFirstGirls and Coding Black Females member.
+- 🚺 I am a GirlCode Ambassador and IBM Exclusive Student Speaker.
 - 📙 I love learning new languages; currently learning Mandarin Chinese.
 - 🛝 My hobbies and interests are Learning new things, Photography, Reading, Travelling, Nature, F1, Networking and Volunteering.
 - 📫 You can find me on [LinkedIn](linkedin.com/in/oluwakemi-obadeyi)!